- Series of 3 vaccines over 6 months. Blood level > 10 mIU/ml provides immunity.

-I need a TB skin test along with other immunizations, what are my options?
+I need a TB skin test (TST) and other HCW recommended immunizations, what are my options?

-TB skin testing will continue to be done on site at St. Paul's Hospital for new employees (hired in last 3 months) on the same day as new employee orientation and for current direct patient care staff in July and February at St. Paul's Hospital and Mount Saint Joseph Hospital.
-These schedules are included below:
+TST's will continue to be done on site at St. Paul's Hospital for new employees (hired in last 3 months) on the same day as new employee orientation (NEO).
+For other HCW recommended immunzations, please review the information above “Where can I get my immunizations?”

 How do I submit my immunization information?

-New Employees (hired in last 3 months) - Within 2 weeks of hire, please phone the Provincial Workplace Health Call Centre at 1.866.922.9464 (0700-1700 hrs Monday - Friday) to discuss your baseline health history with an Occupational Health Nurse.
-Please have all of your immunization records, TB skin test or chest x-ray results when you call.
+New Employees (hired in last 3 months) - Within 2 weeks of hire, please phone the Provincial Workplace Health Call Centre at 1.866.922.9464 (0700-1700 hrs Monday - Friday) to review your immunization history with an Occupational Health Nurse.
+Please have all of your immunization records, TST or chest x-ray results when you call.
 You will be advised of your recommended immunizations.